run-llama/llama_index/docs/guides/sql_guide.md

 - **Inferring Structured Datapoints**: Converting unstructured data to structured data.
 - **Text-to-SQL (basic)**: How to query a set of tables using natural language.
 - **Injecting Context**: How to inject context for each table into the text-to-SQL prompt.
-The context can be manually added, or ti can be derived from unstructured documents.
+The context can be manually added, or it can be derived from unstructured documents.
 - **Storing Table Context within an Index**: By default, we directly insert the context into the prompt.
 Sometimes this is not feasible if the context is large.
 Here we show how you can actually use a LlamaIndex data structure to contain the table context!